Actipro/WPF-Controls/Documentation/topics/bars/controls/combobox.md

 *A BarComboBox with an external label*

 The `Label` can be auto-generated based on the control's `Key` property.
-For instance, a control with `Key` of `FontSize` will automatically assign `Font Size` as the `Label` value.
+For instance, a control with `Key` of `"FontSize"` will automatically assign `"Font Size"` as the `Label` value.
 The auto-generated default can be overridden by setting the `Label` property.

 ### Images